Why SWEET supports social workers and other health professionals?

 Dimitri Suffrin, director of research methods, gives some very thoughtful feedback.
 As I always present myself as a social justice advocate, I am constantly concerned with people's suffering, and with how to understand more closely their lived-experiences.
 As long as I can remember, I have always worked with the oppressed, the poor, the excluded, the limited, and the voiceless.
 SWEET has revealed itself to me not only as an institution or a model, but also as a movement that has taken the idea of caring for those in need to a higher level.
 Anchoring on an ecological framework, SWEET is devoted to those (the caregivers) who are taking care of others.
 SWEET's approach is a person-oriented one, where personalized support is provided to the work and the life of one, to impact and to change the lives of many.
 Joining SWEET is acknowledging the work of millions of dedicated professionals, caregivers striving every day to turn the tide.
 Therefore, to the pragmatic questioning of who is taking care of the caregivers?
 How do we help those caregivers confronted by the lack of incentives, poor career prospects, lack of recognition of merit, as well as the probability that they will forever stay in a peripheral part of the health system?
 Standing out of the line, SWEET stands as the answer to these questions and I felt strongly compelled by the answer. —Dimitri Suffrin, MD, MMSc

 This is only the beginning for us, for all of us.
 You have heard a few of our executive team member’s share from the heart on what SWEET means to them.
 This is the foundation of our mission and our purpose.
-Through our interactions with more than 1000 people about their experiences, we also realized that we have begun to help catalyze a movement that will script a new narrative for social workers and other health professionals.
+Through our interactions with more than 1000 individuals about their experiences, we also realized that we have begun to help catalyze a movement that will script a new narrative for social workers and other health professionals.

 Please share your experiences with us.
 Help us become what you've always envisioned - what the support you needed in your career would look like.
 Bring your voice to the table.